Latvia, Estonia quit China-backed Eastern Europe forum - ExBulletin

 The move follows China’s deepening ties with Russia, whose invasion of Ukraine is seen as the possible first step in a series of moves against countries that were once part of the Soviet Union.
 China has refused to criticize Russia and has condemned the punitive economic sanctions imposed on Moscow by the West.

-Weeks before the invasion, Chinese President and Communist Party leader Xi Jinping welcomed Russian President Vladimir Putin to Beijing and said their bilateral relationship had no limits in a joint statement.
+A few weeks before the invasion, Chinese President and Communist Party leader Xi Jinping welcomed Russian President Vladimir Putin to Beijing and said their bilateral relations had no limits,” in a joint statement.

 The move also comes after Beijing launched economic and diplomatic retaliation against another Baltic state, Lithuania, in retaliation for its expanded ties with Taiwan’s self-governing island democracy, which China claims as its own territory and threatens to annex. by force.
 China’s growing assertiveness and recent threatening military exercises near Taiwan have prompted a strong reaction from the US, EU, Japan, Australia and others.

-Considering the current Latvian foreign and trade policy priorities, Latvia has decided to end its participation in the cooperation framework between the countries of Central and Eastern Europe and China, the Latvian Foreign Ministry announced on Thursday in a statement.
+In view of the current priorities of Latvian foreign and trade policy, Latvia has decided to cease its participation in the cooperation framework of the countries of Central and Eastern Europe and China,” the Latvian Foreign Ministry said in a statement on Thursday. communicated.

-The country will continue to strive for constructive and pragmatic relations with China, both bilaterally and through EU-China cooperation based on mutual benefits, respect for international law, human rights man and the rules-based international order, the statement said.
+The country will continue to strive for constructive and pragmatic relations with China, both bilaterally and through EU-China cooperation based on mutual benefits, respect for international law, human rights people and the rules-based international order,” the statement said.

 Estonia issued a similar statement, saying it would continue to work for constructive and pragmatic relations with China, which includes promoting EU-China relations in accordance with the rules-based international order and values. such as human rights.

 Estonia participated in the CEE-China cooperation format from 2012.
-Estonia did not participate in any of the format’s meetings after the February summit, according to the statement.
+Estonia did not participate in any of the meetings of the format after the summit last February,” the statement said.

-China set up the forum to strengthen relations with EU members as well as Serbia and others, in part to continue Xi’s signature Belt and Road campaign aimed at build bridges, railways, power plants and other infrastructure on the Eurasian continent.
+China set up the forum to strengthen relations with EU members as well as Serbia and others, in part to advance Xi’s Belt and Road campaign to build bridges , railways, power plants and other infrastructure across the Eurasian continent.

-China originally designed the forum as a 17 plus one arrangement, but the number of European partners has now fallen to 14.
-Critics say the forum was an attempt to exploit differences between these states as part of of a broader campaign to join Russia in undermining the current rules-based international order dominated by the United States and its allies.
+China originally designed the forum as a “17 plus one” arrangement, but the number of European partners has now fallen to 14.
+Critics say the forum was an attempt to exploit the differences between these states in the part of a broader campaign to join Russia in undermining the current rules-based international order dominated by the United States and its allies.

 Along with its stance on Ukraine, China has come under heavy criticism for firing missiles and sending warships and warplanes off Taiwan in response to a visit there by the president of the United States House, Nancy Pelosi.
 China firmly opposes all government-to-government contact between Taiwan and countries that, like the United States, only have informal ties with the island out of respect for Beijing.